 Drinks with low alcoholic content, such as beer and wine, can freeze easily because it has more water content.
 Water will freeze at 0oC, but hard liquor such as vodka or gin will stay liquid even after freezing.

 Amaretto, vodka, whiskey, gin, and other liquors with higher alcohol content are less likely to freeze in home freezers.
 Irish cream can also be put in the freezer, but it can also become slushy if left for a longer time.

 When you put beer or wine into the freezer, make sure that you take it out after a few minutes.
-You can wrap it in wet paper towel before putting into the freezer so it will chill but stay liquid after a few minutes.
+You can wrap it in a wet paper towel before putting it into the freezer so it will chill but stay liquid after a few minutes.

 Do not leave beer and wine in the freezer overnight.
 The water will freeze and expand.
 It will cause the cork to pop or the bottle to crack.
 This will create a mess in your freezer.

-How to Freeze Beer, Wine and other Alcoholic Drinks
+How to Freeze Beer, Wine, and Other Alcoholic Drinks

 These are some steps and tips in freezing alcoholic beverages: